mohammedhimself/mohammedhimself/README.md

-- 👋 Hi, I’m @mohammedhimself
+- 👋 Hi, I’m Mamman Mohammed
 - 👀 I’m interested in buiding new things
-- 🌱 I’m currently learning web penetration testing
+- 🌱 I’m currently the tech space
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on  projects
 - 📫 How to reach me mammanm92@gmail.com

 <!---